sandeep194920/CodingPractice/08-[ui]-accordion/README.md

 ✅ Rule of Thumb

-Any attribute that doesn’t exist in HTML spec → prefix with data-.
-Use camelCase when accessing via dataset (data-accordion-value → dataset.accordionValue).
+Prefix `data-` on any HTML tag like h1, h2, div and so on.
+Then use camelCase when accessing via dataset (`data-accordion-value` → `dataset.accordionValue`).

 **The other thing to note is, tab and shift+tab works out-of-the-box in any browser and we need not code them.
 The only keys we need to take care of are ArrowUp, ArrowDown, Home, End**